Tail Hedging for RIAs

 Clients who leave during a bear market aren’t leaving because their portfolio went down.
 Everyone’s portfolio went down.
 They leave because they felt unprotected.
 They had that conversation about downside risk, and the answer they got was a rebalanced pie chart, and now they’re sitting on a 35% drawdown wondering what all those fees were for.

 Explicit protection changes this dynamic completely.
 The client knew the hedge was there.
 They understood what it would do.
-When the drawdown arrives, it isn’t a surprise but a planned-for scenario.
-The crisis goes from being a retention risk to being a demonstration of competence.
+When the drawdown arrives, it lands as a planned-for scenario.
+The crisis turns from a retention risk into a demonstration of competence.
 “We prepared for this.
 Here is the plan working.”

 That conversation is worth more than any marketing spend.
 It’s the kind of thing clients tell their friends about.
 Not because the hedge made them money, but because their advisor took them seriously when they said they were worried.